vrchost/rooibos/docs/installation/archive/Shibboleth.md

-# Installation on Ubuntu Linux
+# Shibboleth Installation

-The following instructions are for CentOS 7, but should work with minor changes on other distributions as well.
+The following instructions were originallyn written for CentOS 7, but should work with minor changes on other distributions as well.

 Unless noted otherwise, all commands should be run as `root`.